1958 Cotton Bowl Classic

 The 1958 Cotton Bowl Classic was the 22nd edition of the college football bowl game, played at the Cotton Bowl in Dallas, Texas, on Wednesday, January 1.
-Part of the 1957–58 bowl game season, it matched the independent and fifth-ranked Navy Midshipmen and the #8 Rice Owls of the Southwest Conference (SWC).
+Part of the 1957–58 bowl game season, it matched the independent and fifth-ranked Navy Midshipmen and the No. 8 Rice Owls of the Southwest Conference (SWC).
 Slightly favored, Navy won 20–7.

 Teams

-This was the only bowl game of the season that matched two top 10 teams in the final AP Poll, which was released in early December.
+This was the only bowl game of the season that matched two top-ten teams in the final AP poll, which was released in early December.
 This was the first Cotton Bowl Classic televised by CBS.

 Navy

 The fifth-ranked Midshipmen (8–1–1) were favored by a point.
 They lost early in the season at North Carolina and tied #16 Duke in November.
 Notable late season wins were at #5 Notre Dame (20–6) and a shutout of #10 Army (14–0).
 It was Navy's third appearance in a major bowl and first Cotton Bowl.